 Publishers typically provide an upfront fee, or advance, against

-future sales, though this is becoming less common, particularly if
+future sales, though this is becoming less substantial than in prior

 the author is an unknown.
 The author is also given a small share of the

 proceeds, or royalty.
 As an author, you can negotiate for subsidiary

 rights, such as publishing in foreign languages, movie rights, etc.

 With all the consolidation in the publishing field, the "bigs" are

 far fewer in number than in former times, but they all do have a

 large number of divisions these days.
 Nonetheless, new authors face obstacles to

 entry, and once in the fold, are likely to find they are lost in the

 crowd.
 It takes a long time to get through the process of acceptance